 Joanna Penn Cooper is the author of The Itinerant Girl’s Guide to Self-Hypnosis (Brooklyn Arts Press), as well as the chapbooks Mesmer (dancing girl press) and Crown (forthcoming from Ravenna Press).
 Her creative work has appeared in a number of journals, including South Dakota Review, Poetry International, Supermachine, and Boog City.
 Joanna holds a Ph.D. in American literature from Temple University, and she has held full-time visiting positions at Marquette University and Fordham University.
 She lives in Brooklyn and can be found here.

-Carol Guess is the author of numerous books of poetry and prose, including Tinderbox Lawn, Darling Endangered, and Doll Studies: Forensics.
-Forthcoming titles include two collaborations: How To Feel Confident With Your Special Talents (co-written with Daniela Olszewska) and X Marks The Dress: A Registry (co-written with Kristina Marie Darling).
-She is Professor of English at Western Washington University, and lives in Seattle and Bellingham, WA.
-Visit her online at www.carolguess.blogspot.com
+Carol Guess is the author of thirteen books of poetry and prose, including Darling Endangered, Doll Studies: Forensics, and Tinderbox Lawn.
+Forthcoming books include How To Feel Confident With Your Special Talents (co-written with Daniela Olszewska), Instructions For Staging (co-written with Kristina Marie Darling), and With Animal (co-written with Kelly Magee).
+She is Professor of English at Western Washington University.
+Follow her here: www.carolguess.blogspot.com.

 Eva Heisler is a U.S. poet and art critic based near Heidelberg, Germany.
 Her poems have been widely published in journals including Crazyhorse, The Nation, and Poetry Northwest.
 Honors include The Nation’s “Discovery” Award and the Poetry Society of America’s Emily Dickinson Award.
 A Fulbright grant brought her to Iceland in 1997 where she lived for nine years, researching Icelandic art with a focus on conceptual practices.
 Her essays on Icelandic contemporary art have been published in academic journals, art magazines, and museum catalogs.
 Recent publications include an art historical examination of Icelandic conceptualism for the five-volume History of Icelandic Art, published by the National Gallery of Iceland in 2011, and the chapter “Doubled Bodies and Live Loops: On Ragnar Kjartansson’s Mediatized Performances” in Bastard or Playmate?
 Adapting Theatre, Mutating Media and the Contemporary Performing Arts, published by the University of Amsterdam Press in 2012.
 Heisler’s collection of poems Reading Emily Dickinson in Icelandic (Kore Press, 2012) explores how language shapes perception and was inspired by her nine years in Iceland, a time in which the romance and astonishments of a foreign land were challenged by the difficulties of earning a living as a foreigner.